iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/processProtectedData.md

 **Type:** `boolean`
 **Default:** `false`

-This optional param allows you to pay for the deal using your voucher.
-Make sure that your voucher is held by your connected wallet.
+This optional parameter allows you to pay for the task using a voucher.
+By default, it uses the voucher associated with your connected wallet, but you can override this by specifying a voucherAddress.

 ```ts twoslash
 import { IExecDataProtectorCore, getWeb3Provider } from '@iexec/dataprotector';